hetzwaard/cub3d/README.md

-# BunnyHoppy (Cub3D)
+# Cub3D

-BunnyHoppy is a Cub3D-based first-person game written in C using MLX42.
+Cub3d is a first-person game written in C using MLX42.
 The project focuses on ray casting, map parsing, movement/collision, and bonus gameplay systems implemented in a clean modular structure.